ryantjx/digital-asset-options-pricing/README.md

 ## X Pricing Models of an Option
 This chapter focuses on the development of multiple pricing models for an European Option.
 In this chapter, we will design multiple models with different approaches to calculate the price of an European Option.

+### X.X What are some of the pricing models used?
+What is the IV given the prices
+- Black-Scholes
+- Binomial

 ### X.X How Realized Volatility affects the pricing models?
 In this topic, we explore different volatility models, and select the best volatility model to understand digital assets.

-### X.X What are some of the pricing models used?
-What is the IV given the prices
+### X.X Greek Sensitivities
+How to calculate the greeks for the different scenarios.

 ## X Option predicted price vs Actual Price comparison
 This chapter focuses on the estimated price of an option compared to the actual price.